 Nomura runs an annual two-week paid internship for high-achieving first- and second-year female students.
 The Women’s Immersion Programme sees students placed in one of the following business divisions: investment banking, global markets or corporate infrastructure.

 The programme is open to female undergraduates in their first year of a three-year degree course, or second year of a four-year degree course.
 Fluency in English is essential.

 To find out more about Nomura, visit its TARGETjobs employer profile.

 RBS: Female Insight Weeks

 It’s not just investment banks that are offering networking opportunities for female students.
 RBS (the Royal Bank of Scotland) runs female insight weeks that include an induction day, work shadowing and networking opportunities.
-These take place in April and September and, to attend in 2020, you’ll need to be graduating in 2022.
+These take place in April and September.

 The week concludes with an assessment day involving a group discussion, interview and a written exercise.
 Those who are successful in this could be offered a place on RBS’ summer internship the following year.